genestack/user-tutorials/source/tutorials/Microbiome_analysis/microbiome-analysis.rst

 The plot displays the relative abundance of OTUs at a highest taxonomic
 resolution: genus (L6 tab) and species (L7 tab).
-You can change resolution to the L2 level to see what phyla are the most abundant across the samples.
+You can change the resolution to the L2 level to see what phyla are the most abundant across the samples.

-For example. our results shows that, at low taxonomic resolution (L2 tab), the composition of microbial communities is similar between samples.
+For example, our results show that, at low taxonomic resolution (L2 tab), the composition of microbial communities is similar between samples.
 Bacteroidetes (8,30–86.73%), Firmicutes (1.46–650,49%) and Proteobacteria
 (1,38–64,96%) are the most abundant phyla across most of the samples, followed